nesaboz/solar/README.md

 # Data

 Data preparation/cleaning was intensive.
 Most labels were provided thought quality was not ideal.
 Nevertheless, I was grateful for what seems to have been a painful labeling job.
-I also generated some labels using [LabelMe](https://github.com/wkentaro/labelme)).
+I also generated some labels using [LabelMe](https://github.com/wkentaro/labelme).
-I first split several large (1GB) satellite images into smaller ones.
+I first split several large (~1GB) satellite images into smaller ones (256x256 size).
 There were 449 labels of 3 classes: racks, common panels, and dense panels:

 ![label1.png](assets/label1.png)
 ![label2.png](assets/label2.png)
 ![label3.png](assets/label3.png)